International-Data-Spaces-Association/InformationModel/examples/README.md

 In the following examples of business interactions among participants are given.
 The realization of the core IDS value propositions (secure data transfer between standardized components while ensuring data sovereignty) is supported by interactions (e.g. data transfer) annotated with metadata (instances of the `Message` class in the header part).
 Metadata descriptions of content being exchanged are mandatory.
 Therefore, the IDS infomodel introduces a concise set of message types specifying metadata fields that must/should/can be given in order to facilitate the business interactions.

-## Example INTER1: Connector registration at Broker (stable)

-The example [INTER1](INTER1.ttl) showcases the publication of Resources as part of the overall "self-description" of a Connector.
-Connector CONN2 registers at the Broker INFRA1 by dispatching a dedicated message to the generic Message-API of the Broker (`ConnectorAvailable`).
-Next to the mandatory fields, the message header identifies the consumer connector (Broker).
-The message payload comprises the complete "self-description" document of the registering Connector, i.e., the content of [CONN2](CONN2.ttl) in JSON(-LD) format (default).

-## Example INTER2: Broker search and identification of content offerings (stable)

-Later on the Connector CONN2 may issue queries on the Broker to learn about Resources available ([INTER2](INTER2.ttl)).
-For this purpose it dispatches a dedicated request message (`BrokerQuery`), indicating the target scope of the query ("all", or only "active", i.e. live connectors) and the query language type.
-The respective query string is supplied as the literal payload.
-In case of a SPARQL this might be a DESCRIBE_QUERY, e.g. ```DESCRIBE ?content WHERE { ?content a ids:Content  }``` retrieving information about any content available.
-Upon request completion, a Result message is sent back to the issuing connector CONN2.
-The Result message is fairly minimal containing only the mandatory fields and a correlation attibute referring to the previously sent request.
-The resultant payload is an RDF graph serialized as a default or client-selected Representation.

-## Example INTER3: Contract negotiation of the selected contents
-Example [INTER3](INTER3.ttl) illustrates the message exchange in order to negotiate a usage contract.